 A Brief History of LARP Adventure Program

-Arlington became the next important community for L.A.P. through the Arlington Center for the Arts (ACA).
+LARP Adventure Program (L.A.P.), is a arts based community.
+LAP started in 2000 at the Springfield Museums in Massachusetts.
+In 2002, L.A.P. came to Boston MA at the Charles River Gym, spending the better part of a year in that community before moving to private programming for families in the Brookline area.
+Arlington MA became the next important community for L.A.P. through the Arlington Center for the Arts (ACA).
 It began formal classes in 2006 through the Ottoson Middle School’s afterschool enrichment program, Arlington Enrichment Collaborative (AEC).
 Now, L.A.P. hosts over 100+ youth from grades 5th to 12th in the Arlington, Belmont, Winchester area, partnering with other local schools such as the Chenery Middle School and the Acera School for Science, Creativity and Leadership.